The Apple Cider Vinegar Diet Sure Sounds Weird, But It May Help You Lose Weight

 2. It may reduce belly fat and help you lose weight.

-Surprisingly, some research on vinegar (in general, not specifically ACV) points to minor weight loss.
+Research on vinegar (in general, not specifically ACV) points to minor weight loss.
 In a three-month study of 175 people with obesity, participants who ingested 1 tablespoon of vinegar per day lost an average of 2.6 pounds, while those who took 2 tablespoons per day lost an average of 3.7 pounds.
 Both groups also experienced a reduction in visceral fat (aka, the dangerous type of belly fat linked to a number of chronic diseases).
+Since the study was small, more research needs to be done to prove a clear correlation, but the findings are promising.

 3. It may improve digestion and ease constipation.